Endava/cats/README.md

 You can run only these `Fuzzers` by supplying the `--checkHeaders` argument.

-Some of the `Fuzzers` are detailed into the next sessions.

-### LargeValuesInHeadersFuzzer
-This `Fuzzer` will send large values in the request headers.
-It will iterate through each header and fuzz it with a large value.
-All the other headers and the request body and query string will be similar to a 'normal' request.
-This `Fuzzer` will behave as follows:
-- Normal behaviour is for the service to respond with a `4XX` code.
-In case the response code is a documented one, this will be reported with an `INFO` level log message, otherwise with a `WARN` level message.
-- If the service responds with a `2XX` code, the `Fuzzer` will report it as an `ERROR` level message.
-- Any other case will be reported using an `ERROR` level message.

-### RemoveHeadersFuzzer
-This `Fuzzer` will create the power set of the headers set.
-It will then iterate through all those sets and remove them from the payload.
-The `Fuzzer` will behave as follows:
-- Normal behaviour is for the service to respond with a `4XX` code in the case when required headers were removed and with a `2XX` code in the case of optional headers being removed.
-If the response code is a documented one, this will be reported as an `INFO` level message, otherwise as a `WARN` message.
-- In the case that the request has at least one required header removed and the service responds with a `2XX` code, this will be reported as an `ERROR` message.
-- In the case that the request didn't have any required headers removed and the service response is a `2XX` code, this is expected behaviour and will be reported as an `INFO` level log message.
-- In the case where the request didn't have any required headers removed, but the service responded with a `4XX` or `5XX` code, this is abnormal behaviour and will be reported as an `ERROR` message.
-- Any other case is considered abnormal behaviour and will be reported as an `ERROR` message.

-Please note: **When the RemoveHeadersFuzzer is running any security (either named `authorization` or `jwt`) header mentioned in the `headers.yml` will be added to the requests.**

-### DummyContentTypeHeadersFuzzer,  DummyAcceptHeadersFuzzer, UnsupportedTypeHeadersFuzzer, UnsupportedAcceptHeadersFuzzer
-These `Fuzzers` are implementing the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html).
-They check that the API has correctly set the `Content-Type` and `Accept` headers and no invalid values can be supplied.

-The `Fuzzers` expect:
-- `406` for unsupported or invalid `Accept` headers
-- `415` for unsupported or invalid `Content-Type` headers

-### CheckSecurityHeadersFuzzer
-This `Fuzzer` will continue the [OWASP REST API recommendations](https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html) by checking a list of required Security headers that must be supplied in each response.

-The `Fuzzer` expects a `2XX` response with the following headers set:
-- `Cache-Control: no-store`
-- `X-Content-Type-Options: nosniff`
-- `X-Frame-Options: DENY`
-- `X-XSS-Protection: 1; mode=block`

 ## HTTP Fuzzers
 `CATS` has currently 6 registered HTTP `Fuzzers`:
 - `BypassAuthenticationFuzzer` - check if an authentication header is supplied; if yes try to make requests without it